AaronWard/covidify/README.md

 - Creates a time series dataset
 - Creates a daily stats dataset
 - Generates a number of visualizations
+- You can also filter reports for a given country
 - Generates an excel report including all of the above
 - All results are saved to the output `reports` folder

 #### To-do list
 - checkout the [kanban boards](https://github.com/AaronWard/covid-19-analysis/projects) to see work in progress